 Is it safe to freeze carrots for a week?
 My family just harvested carrots from our backyard garden.
 I have been planning to use them to cook something for my son’s school fair two days from now but the fair has been postponed to next week.
-Will freezing the carrots help remain some of their freshness?
+Will freezing the carrots help retain some of their freshness?

-That is really one of the possible frustrating scenarios whenever we plan to use fairly fresh vegetables in our recipes.
-Your carrots will definitely not adjust with the uncontrollable changes in your schedules but you can still save your plan.
+That is one of the possible frustrating scenarios whenever we plan to use fairly fresh vegetables in our recipes.
+Your carrots will not adjust with the uncontrollable changes in your schedules but you can still save your plan.

 It is highly advisable to blanch the carrots before you store them in your fridge.
 Enzymes are present in the carrots, causing them to ripen naturally.
 Simply freezing them will only slow down the carrots’ ripening, while blanching them will hinder the activities of the enzymes.

 Although carrots are popularly orange, variety in colors exists such as white, purple, and red.
 Aside from their attractive color, their crunchiness is one quality that we want to preserve.

 Freezing carrots will help retain their freshness.
 However, it is highly important to blanch them before freezing.

 Blanching inhibits ripening as it destroys the enzymes in carrots whereas solely freezing them will just slow down the ripening.
 It involves cleaning the carrots first by removing both sides of the vegetable and peeling off their skin.
 The carrots are then sliced and rinsed with cool water.

 Unsliced small carrots can be blanched for up to five minutes while the sliced or diced ones must be blanched for note more than two minutes.
 After heating down, store the carrots in a sealed container then put them in the fridge.

 Frozen carrots can last up to two-three weeks in the fridge.
 Just remember that the longer they stay in the fridge, the lower their quality gets.